saurabhpandit/deploy-expressapp-to-k8s/README.md

 ## Travis-CI & versioning
 * This repository has been configured with Travis CI to build docker images and publish them to docker hub when new code is committed and pushed
-* docker images are pushed when code is merged to master branch (latest tag for docker)
+* docker images are built and pushed when code is merged to master branch (latest tag for docker)
-* docker images are pushed when a tag is pushed (pushed tag for docker)
+* docker images are built and pushed when a tag is pushed (pushed tag for docker)

 Travis undergoes following stages
 ### Test stage